WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 Make sure the plugin or app is ready for a fresh WordPress Playground site:

-- It installs a built version of the plugin or app and activates cleanly on a new site.
-Run required build steps before testing or submitting, such as `composer install`, `npm install`, or `npm run build`, so the installed copy already includes its runtime dependencies and compiled assets.
+- It installs and activates cleanly from a built copy, including runtime dependencies and compiled assets.
 - It does not require secrets, private API keys, or credentials to run its basic flow.
 - Any paid service, external account, tracking, or network dependency is clearly disclosed.
 - The code is GPL-compatible if it is submitted to this repository or distributed through WordPress.org.
 - The first screen after installation gives users a clear next step.
-- The pasted My Apps test flow works before you ask for permanent inclusion.
+- The pasted My Apps test flow works before you create a pull request in this repository.

 During development, it can be useful to install directly from a GitHub branch with a `git:directory` resource, as in the [My Apps Blueprint](https://github.com/akirk/my-apps/blob/main/blueprint.json).
 Point `ref` at the branch you want to test, and use `targetFolderName` when the plugin folder name should stay stable: